Grant Acedrex: Game end

 In Grant Acedrex, a player wins by either checkmating or stalemating the opponent.
-A player can also win by capturing all the opponent's pieces leaving him with a bare king.
+A player can also win by capturing all the opponent's pieces leaving them with a bare king.

 Using dice

 The game could be sped up by using eight-sided dice to dictate which piece could move that turn, ranking them in the order: king (8), aanca (7), unicornio (6), rook (5), lion (4), crocodile (3), giraffe (2), and pawn (1).

 Computer engines

 The multi-variant Chess engines Fairy-Max and Postduif can play Grant Acedrex under the XBoard or WinBoard user interface.